 KEY TAKEAWAYS FROM "THE PLUMMERY"

-- The Plummary is an exploration into how city-dwellers can regain a meaningful connection to their food.
+- It’s critical that city-dwellers regain a meaningful connection to their food.

-- One of the best things you can do if you’re just starting out is to start small: you’ll get much more out of a small space that is well managed than from a large space that becomes unwieldy and runs away on you.
+- Start small: you’ll get more from a small space that is well managed than from a large space that runs away on you.

 - And it brings such joy at the same time!